AfricasTalkingLtd/africastalking.Net/README.md

     - `bankAccount` :  This is a complex type whose structure is described below.
 It contains the details of the bank account to be charged in this transaction.
         - `accountName` :  The name of the bank account. `Optional`
         - `accountNumber` : The account number. `REQUIRED`
-        - `bankCode` :  An 6-Digit Integer Code for the bank that we allocate. `REQURED`.
+        - `bankCode` :  A 6-Digit Integer Code for the bank that we allocate. `REQURED`.
 See this [link](http://docs.africastalking.com/bank/checkout) for more details
         - `dateOfBirth` : Date of birth of the account owner. `Optional`/`Required` - for Zenith Bank NG.

     - `currencyCode` : This is the 3-digit ISO format currency code for the value of this transaction (e.g NGN, USD, KES etc).